awsdocs/aws-glue-developer-guide/doc_source/monitor-debug-capacity.md

 In contrast, the number of actively running executors measures how many executors are running active Apache Spark tasks\.
 As the job progresses, the maximum needed executors can change and typically goes down towards the end of the job as the pending task queue diminishes\.

 The horizontal red line in the following graph shows the number of maximum allocated executors, which depends on the number of DPUs that you allocate for the job\.
 In this case, you allocate 10 DPUs for the job run\.
-One DPU is reserved for the master\.
+One DPU is reserved for management\.
 Nine DPUs run two executors each and one executor is reserved for the Spark driver\.
-The Spark driver runs inside the application master\.
+The Spark driver runs inside the primary application\.
 So, the number of maximum allocated executors is 2\*9 \- 1 = 17 executors\.

 ![\[The job metrics showing active executors and maximum needed executors.\]](http://docs.aws.amazon.com/glue/latest/dg/images/monitor-debug-capacity-1.png)